christophergandrud/simPH/README.md

 the survival curves into multiple plots and arrange them in a grid.
 This makes it easier to examine many strata at once.
 Otherwise they can be very bunched up.

+- `MinMaxLines`: a function for summarising the constricted intervals from the simulations, including the median, upper and lower bounds of the intervals' and the middel 50% of these intervals.

 ## Installation

 The package is available on CRAN and can be installed in the normal R way.